 Julius Baer's compensation package links pay to both past performance and future development of the Julius Baer Group.
-The structure ensures compensation is aligned with stakeholder interests and encourages prudent risk management over a multi-year period.
-While the underlying scheme remains substantially similar to prior years, in 2020 the Group introduced a defined cash- and equity-based deferral split across plans at deferral rates up to 70% (80% for the CEO).
+The structure aligns compensation with stakeholder interests and encourages prudent risk management over a multi-year period.
+While the underlying scheme remains substantially similar to prior years, in 2021 the overall vesting duration for senior management was lengthened.

-1 Subject to KPI Performance, share allocation capped at 150% of Performance Units granted; vesting share value dependent on market performance.
+Subject to KPI Performance assessment on 3rd anniversary of the Grant Date, share allocation capped at 150% of Performance Units granted; vesting share value dependent on market performance at vesting date.

-2 Represents % of DBP award granted.
+Represents % of DBP award granted.
 Cash awards vested/paid in February each year.
 Residual amounts delivered in the final vesting tranche.